Aalto-Electric-Drives/motulator/docs/_sources/drive_examples/index.rst

 Flux-Vector Control
 -------------------

 These examples demonstrate flux-vector control of electric machine drives [#Pel2009]_.
-In the implemented controller, decoupling between the stator flux and torque channels are used according to [#Awa2019]_.
+In the implemented control system, decoupling between the stator flux and torque channels are used according to [#Awa2019]_.
 Furthermore, the stator flux magnitude and the electromagnetic torque are selected as controllable variables.
 The implementation of sensorless mode corresponds to [#Tii2024]_.

 .. rubric:: References

-.. [#Pel2009] Pellegrino, Armando, Guglielmi, “Direct flux field-oriented control of IPM drives with variable DC link in the field-weakening region,” IEEE Trans.Ind.
+.. [#Pel2009] Pellegrino, Armando, Guglielmi, “Direct flux field-oriented control of IPM drives with variable DC link in the field-weakening region,” IEEE Trans.
+Ind.
 Appl., 2009, https://doi.org/10.1109/TIA.2009.2027167

 .. [#Awa2019] Awan, Hinkkanen, Bojoi, Pellegrino, "Stator-flux-oriented control of synchronous motors: A systematic design procedure," IEEE Trans.
 Ind.
 Appl., 2019, https://doi.org/10.1109/TIA.2019.2927316

 .. [#Tii2024] Tiitinen, Hinkkanen, Harnefors, "Design framework for sensorless control of synchronous machine drives," IEEE Trans.
 Ind.
 Electron., 2024, https://doi.org/10.1109/TIE.2024.3429650